GAM-team/GAM/docs/Chrome-Policies.md

     ENABLED_ON_BATTERY: Enable when the device is on battery power.
     UNSET: End user can control this setting.

+chrome.users.BeforeunloadEventCancelByPreventDefaultEnabled: Behavior of event.preventDefault() for beforeunload event.
+  beforeunloadEventCancelByPreventDefaultEnabled: TYPE_ENUM
+    UNSET: Use the default Chrome setting.
+    FALSE: Do not show cancel dialog when event.preventDefault() is called for beforeunload event.
+    TRUE: Show cancel dialog when event.preventDefault() is called for beforeunload event.

 chrome.users.BookmarkBarEnabled: Bookmark bar.
   bookmarkBarEnabled: TYPE_ENUM
     UNSET: Allow the user to decide.